Tomparte/UltraPasswordGen/README.md

 # UltraPasswordGen - Password Generator Tool

 UltraPasswordGen is a simple and powerful password generator tool that allows you to create complex passwords with various options.
-This graphical user interface (GUI) application is built using Python's Tkinter library, making it easy to use on multiple platforms.
+This graphical application is built using Python & Python's Tkinter library.

 ## Features